homemadearcade/zero/todo/4_TODO_FEATURES.md

   remove system data

+  We would need the game to keep track of important ids in ITS MODEL - Player Tag, Spawn Zone Tag, etc. but some things we dont want copied across games.
+Those things can perhaps stay?

 Aggregate all SelectGameInstanceEffect -> SelectInterfaceAction -> into one thing and just have a visibility toggle take care of this...

 LOCK DATA
   ArcadeGame.currentEditingSessionId == LobbyId/UserMongoId